redstrate/Physis/README.md

 We aim to support all game versions and expansions, including the benchmarks.
 We also try to support all platforms, including defunct ones like the Playstation 3.

 Physis does not support FINAL FANTASY XIV 1.x, except for applying their ZiPatch files.
+Check out our sister project [Krasis](https://codeberg.org/redstrate/Krasis).

 ## Supported Target Platforms